precisely/rapids/doc/architecture.md

 3. Where code is partitioned.

   Sequences of expressions are split (partitioned) immediately following suspending expressions, and nested expressions containing suspending expressions are decomposed to evaluation order to allow invokation of suspending expressions in a separate partition.
 The partitioner guarantees that each suspending expression appears as a terminal expression within a partition.
 Suspending expressions return a special value, called the Suspend Signal, indicating that a runlet has completed.
-Since suspending expressions are always the final expressions in continuations, it follows that continuations return Suspend Signals when suspending expressions are executed.
+Since suspending expressions are always the final expressions in partition functions, it follows that partition functions return Suspend Signals when suspending expressions are executed.

 4. Symbolic addresses.

   The compiler generates unique symbolic addresses for code locations

-5. A map of continuations.
+5. A map of partition functions.

-  The compiler stores continuations in a data structure, called a `Flow`, where they can be looked up at runtime using a symbolic address
+  The compiler stores partition functions in a data structure, called a `Flow`, where they can be looked up at runtime using a symbolic address

 6. The Runtime Environment.

   The architecture includes a runtime environment that manages a FILO stack.
-At runtime, continuations add stack frames to the stack.
+At runtime, partition functions add stack frames to the stack.

 7. Contents of Stack Frames.

-  A stack frame is a 3-tuple consisting of (a) a symbolic address referencing a continuation where computation should resume, (b) variable bindings up to that point of the computation, and (c) an optional variable name that an externally provided value should be bound to, called the `data-key`.
-That variable will be bound as an argument to the continuation referenced by the symbolic address (a).
+  A stack frame is a 3-tuple consisting of (a) a symbolic address referencing a partition function where computation should resume, (b) variable bindings up to that point of the computation, and (c) an optional variable name that an externally provided value should be bound to, called the `data-key`.
+That variable will be bound as an argument to the partition function referenced by the symbolic address (a).

 ```clojure
 ;; simplified way of creating a stackframe record in Clojure